Jackysi/advancedtomato/release/src/router/dnscrypt/README-PLUGINS.markdown

 Filters will always be applied sequentially, in the given order.

+These plugins can also be enabled in the configuration file with one or more `Plugin` directives:

+    Plugin libdcplugin_example.la
+    Plugin libdcplugin_example2.la

-On Unix systems, a file containing a `dnscrypt-proxy` plugin must be owned either by root, or by the user running the proxy.
+On Unix systems, a file containing a plugin must be owned either by root, or by the user running the proxy.

 You can relax this rule.
 This can be especially useful on OSX when using Homebrew, that encourages /usr/local to be owned by a non-root user.
 In order to relax this rule, use `--enable-relaxed-plugins-permissions`:

-    ./configure --enable-plugins --enable-relaxed-plugins-permissions
+    ./configure --enable-relaxed-plugins-permissions

-When run as a Windows service, the list of plugins to load should be given as a multi-strings (`REG_MULTI_SZ` value).

 Each plugin can optionally parse one or more arguments:

     --plugin=...libdcplugin_example.la,--one,--two,--three=4
     --plugin=...libdcplugin_example2.la,127.0.0.1

-On Windows, example plugins relying on the ldns library require two extra DLLs:

-- `libgcc_s_dw2-1.dll`
-- `libeay32.dll`, from OpenSSL.
+Plugins are reloaded when the proxy receives a `HUP` signal.
+This can be used to rotate log files, or reload updated configuration files.

 The plugin API
 --------------